John L. Spalding Memorial Scholarship

 EDmarket provides college scholarships for EDmarket members' employees and/or their children through the annual John L. Spalding Memorial Scholarship Program.
 A $2,500 scholarship will be awarded to a deserving student for undergraduate education.
 An award of $500 is also included to cover travel expenses to accept the award at EDspaces in Tampa, FL in October 2018.

-- Only employees of EDmarket member companies and/or their children are eligible to win.
+- Employees of EDmarket member companies and/or their children are eligible to win.

 - Sponsoring EDmarket member companies are qualified only if dues are current.